-- 2. What particular aspects of Mrs. C.'s physical examination will help you make a diagnosis or identify or problems/needs?
-Why? - The most important examinations are measurement of blood pressure and urine protein estimation. - Perform an abdominal examination to check foetal growth and condition (in cases of chronic hypertension and pre-eclampsia/eclampsia, reduced placental function may lead to low birth weight; there is an increased risk of hypoxia in both the antenatal and intrapartum periods, and an increased risk of abruptio placentae). - 3.
+- 1. What will you include in your initial assessment of Mrs. C.?
+Why? - 2.
+What particular aspects of Mrs. C.'s physical examination will help you make a diagnosis or identify her problems/needs?
+Why? - 3.
 What screening procedures/laboratory tests will you include (if available) in your assessment of Mrs. C.?
-Why? - As mentioned above, check urine for protein.
+Why?